carpentries-incubator/workflows-nextflow/learners/setup.md

 ## Training scripts

-To get the script associated with each episode you will need to download the scripts folder from the github repository.
+To get the scripts associated with each episode you will need to download the scripts folder from the github repository.

 Below is a series of commands to download and unpack scripts folder.